turnkeylinux/buildroot/README.rst

 Note that this will build each of the TurnKey dependencies from source.
-If the source code isn't already available locally (in '/turnkey/public/${pkg}') it will be cloned there from GitHub.
+If the source code isn't already available locally (in '/turnkey/public/${pkg}') it will be cloned there from GitHub (assuming internet access).

 If all the required TurnKey dependencies are available, but only in the turnkey-testing repo (as is likely early in the transition process), then